 - 4) Provide funding for litigation against unregulated advisors.
 There have been numerous barristers saying cases could be taken but no one can afford to do it. - 5) Provide some compensation where investors have been defrauded.
-Fraud is a crime, just like assault but there is no compensation fund other than the recently-introduced Fraud Compensation Fund run by the Pension Protection Fund, but that only applies in particular circumstances.
+Fraud is a crime, just like assault but there is no compensation fund.